ut-ras/Rasware/README.md

         git add filename

-4. You can now use the commit command to create a commit.
-It will open an editor for writing a [commit message](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).
+4. You can now use the commit command to create a commit which contians all of the modifications to files you `git add`ed.
+It will open an editor, which defaults to VIM, for writing a [commit message](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).
 If saved, the commit will be created.
 To change the default editor, assign a program to the EDITOR variable

         git commit